ImtiazVision/imtiazvision/README.md

 > Performance 10%, Image 30%, Exposure 60% accounts for career success ~~ Harvey Coleman

-> Constant reinvestment of time and money is the route ahead in any endeavor, whether it is business, education, or the stock market.

 > If you want to go swiftly, go alone.
 If you want to go far, go together. ~~ an african proverb

 > "If you have more than three priorities, then you don't have any at all." - Jim Collins